bxparks/AceButton/docs/resistor_ladder/README.md

 };
 ```

+### Constructor

-The constructor takes a list of voltage levels expected for each button, and the
+The constructor takes a number of parameters:

+* a list of voltage levels `levels[]` expected for each button, given as
+  as integer values returned by the `analogRead()` function,
-list of `AceButton` instances which should respond to those buttons.
-Each
+* the list of `AceButton` instances `buttons[]` which should respond to those
+  buttons
+* the ADC `pin` number where the resistors and buttons are attached

-`AceButton` should be given a "virtual" pin number (in other words, a synthetic
+Each `AceButton` should be given a "virtual" pin number (in other words, a
-in number) which corresponds to each button on the analog pin.
+synthetic in number) which corresponds to each button on the analog pin.
+These virtual pin numbers will range from `0` to `N-1`.

+The `levels[]` array **must** contain monotonically increasing values of
+voltage levels.
+The number of elements in this array is equal to `N+1`, where
+`N` is the maximum number of buttons.

+The last value of the `levels[]` array should be the largest number that is
+expected to be returned by the `analogRead()` method.
+For a 10-bit ADC, this
+value is `2^10 - 1 = 1023`.
+For a 12-bit ADC, the value is `2^12 - 1 = 4095`.

+## LadderButtons Example

-The example code [LadderButtons](../../examples/LadderButtons/) shows how
+The example code [LadderButtons](../../examples/LadderButtons/) looks something
-to use this:
+like this:

 ```C++
 #include <AceButton.h>